DotNetConfTh/dotnetconfth.github.io/README.md

 ## Redirect form

--   You need to add redirect form to \_config.xml and Gemfile
+-   You need to add redirect form to \_config.yml and Gemfile

-\_config.xml
+\_config.yml

 ```
 plugins: